kstenerud/dogma/kbnf.md

 ### `swapped` Function

-The `swapped` function swaps the order of the enclosed expression's bits at the specified granularity.
+The `swapped` function swaps the order of `expr`'s bits with a granularity of `bit_granularity`.
 This is useful for matching little endian values, for example.

 `expr` must resolve to a multiple of `bit_granularity` bits, otherwise the grammar is malformed.